anan44/it-starts-with-clojure/materials/6-simple-web-application/1-setting-up.md

 since it allows us to build web applications in more flexible manner.
 We can with ease utilize what ever components we like and build our stack as we wish.
 As great as this is,
-it does come with a tiny down side.
+it does come with a tiny downside.
-Getting into Web Development with Clojure by yourself can be intimidating, since it might be hard to know what kind of components should you use in yourstack.
+Getting into Web Development with Clojure by yourself can be intimidating, since it might be hard to know what kind of components should you use in your stack.
 Also this forces us to (at least briefly) to deal with things that most of the frameworks do for us.
 This might be especially weird if you are coming from Java Spring, Python Django or Ruby on Rails background.